Tschibo00/qmk/chaotist/readme.md

 # tschibo00/chaotist

+## WARNING
+This project is a personal project, i just built one prototype.
+It's not considered complete, nor tested or error-free.

+I won't develop this much, just releasing it as-is for anybody knowledgable picking up and maybe building upon it.

+It is NOT ready to take the files and produce a working keyboard!

 ## hardware
 - RPi2040 Pico
 - The current keymaps is designed as either QWERTZ or Colemak DH layout used with US International to have äöüß€ available for combos.